tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/edward2/InverseGamma.md

 #### Original Docstring for Distribution

-Construct InverseGamma with `concentration` and `scale` parameters. (deprecated arguments)
+Construct InverseGamma with `concentration` and `scale` parameters.

-Warning: SOME ARGUMENTS ARE DEPRECATED: `(rate)`.
-They will be removed after 2019-05-08.
-Instructions for updating:
-The `rate` parameter is deprecated.
-Use `scale` instead.The `rate` parameter was always interpreted as a `scale` parameter, but erroneously misnamed.

 The parameters `concentration` and `scale` must be shaped in a way that supports broadcasting (e.g. `concentration + scale` is a valid operation).